abc Joined Up

 We worked with a voiceover recording studio to create a speaking guide that provides helpful tips and praise when activities are completed successfully, as well as bringing a human element to the app.
 Both British and American voices were included to improve the appeal of the app in the UK & USA.

-As the app needed to work on both small screens (iPhone, iPod Touch) and medium-sized screens (iPad), we had to carefully consider the touch area for each letter, join, and word.
+Given that the app needed to work on both small screens (iPhone, iPod Touch) and larger screens (iPad), we had to carefully consider the touch area for each letter, join, and word.
 It was important to keep the layout uncluttered so the child has space to make mistakes and correct themselves, gradually improving their handwriting skills.